 She was a past vice-president of the Association of Black Cardiologists (ABC) and currently serves as board secretary.
-She is a member of the National Academy of Sciences Committee on Qualification of Biomarkers and Surrogate Endpoints in Chronic Disease and serves as a reviewer for multiple journals including currently as Associate Editor at Atherosclerosis, Thrombosis & Vascular Biology (ATVB), a member of the Editorial Board of Circulation and as Section Editor for Current Cardiovascular Risk Reports (Disparities).
-Dr Albert is an elected member of the Association of University Cardiologists.
-She served/s on several national committees of the American College of Cardiology and American Heart Association (AHA) including as a member of the Epidemiology Council, the AHA National Research Committee, the AHA Executive Steering Committee of the 2012 Women’s Triennial Health Tracking Study in Heart Disease and Stroke Executive, Committee-Clinical Cardiology Council, Science Advisory and Coordinating Committee, and as Chair of the AHA Executive Database Steering Committee (Chair), Sarnoff Foundation Scientific Board and is a current Board Member and is President-Elect, AHA San Francisco/Bay Area Board.
+She is a member of the National Academy of Sciences Committee on Qualification of Biomarkers and Surrogate Endpoints in Chronic Disease and serves as a reviewer for multiple journals including currently as Associate Editor at Atherosclerosis, Thrombosis & Vascular Biology (ATVB), a member of the Editorial Board of Circulation and as Section Editor for Current Cardiovascular Risk Reports.
+Dr. Albert is also a member of the Association of University Cardiologists.
+She served/s on several national committees of the American College of Cardiology (ACC) and American Heart Association (AHA) including as a member of the Epidemiology Council, the AHA National Research Committee, Executive Committee-Clinical Cardiology Council, SACC, AHA Executive Database Steering Committee (Chair), Sarnoff Foundation Scientific Board and is a current Board Member and is President-Elect, AHA San Francisco/Bay Area Board.

 A recipient of multiple research awards, including multi-million dollar R01 funding from the NIH and funding from RWJ, Kellogg and Doris Duke Foundations, Dr. Albert enjoys mentoring trainees at all levels across the United States and was nominated for the competitive 2011-2012 Excellence in Mentoring Award at Harvard Medical School.
 She is a recipient of Woman’s Day magazine’s Red Dress Award (2014), received the Haverford College Alumni Award (2015) and is the recipient of the 2016 Women in Cardiology Mentoring Award from the AHA.
 She is one of two recipients of the prestigious 2018 AHA Merit award for visionary research.